 These granny-bashers really need to grow up

-The outburst of anti-pensioner sentiment after George Osborne unveiled his 'granny tax' shows just how Malthusian modern thinking has become.
+Recent outbursts of anti-pensioner sentiment show just how Malthusian modern thinking has become.

 One of the most often-spouted prejudices about old people is that they are miserable sods and misers, forever moaning about what easy lives young people have.
 Yet when the UK chancellor of the exchequer, George Osborne, unveiled his ‘granny tax’ last week, it became clear that it is the young and the middle-aged who are the true miserabilists of our times, and that they now hate the old for having easy lives.
 The paroxysm of granny-bashing unleashed by Osborne’s tax exposed how mean-spirited, even Malthusian, modern political thinking has become.